What is an epilator And How does it work?

 That’s how to clean your epilator.
 Your epilator is good as new.

 The risks of not cleaning an epilator include the device malfunctioning and requiring a replacement head or other repairs, as well as risking an infection in the hair follicle due to using a dirty epilator.
-By keeping the epilator clean and hair free after each use, and storing it with the protective cap on, these risks can be minimised.
+By keeping the epilator clean and hair-free after each use, and storing it with the protective cap on, these risks can be minimized.

-The first step after epilating is moisturisation.
-Aloe Vera is good option to soothe the skin.
+The first step after epilating is moisturization.
+Aloe Vera is a good option to soothe the skin.

 Charge your epilator!

 Users hate it when their epilator is not charged while they are ready to epilate.
 Some epilators take longer than others to get a full battery.